 Review of Knyaz Vladimir

-History - construction & ownership
+History - construction and ownership

-The 9,159-ton, 1,000-passenger cruise ship Knyaz Vladimir initially sailed as MV Eagle (the first name of the vessel), operated by the British company "Southern Ferries".
+The 1000-passenger ship Knyaz Vladimir (aka "Prince Vladimir") initially sailed as MV Eagle (the first name of the vessel), operated by the British company "Southern Ferries".
 At first, the ship entered service as a car/cruise ferry.
-A few years later it was sold to the Paquet Cruises, subsidiary company of Nouvelle Compagnie de Paquebots (Marseille).
-In 1981, MV Eagle was rebuilt as a cruise ship, and renamed to MV Azur.
-During the drydock refit, many cabins were added.
+A few years later it was sold to the Paquet Cruises, a subsidiary company of Nouvelle Compagnie de Paquebots (Marseille).
+In 1981, MV Eagle was rebuilt as a cruise ship, and renamed "MV Azur".
+During the drydock refit, many passenger cabins were added.